sarraghribieng-create/sarraghribieng/README.md

 ## 🧠 About Me

-IT Engineer (ENSI) and Senior Data Scientist with **5+ years of experience** applying Machine Learning to **Yield Management and Revenue Management** for major European clients (Eurotunnel, FlyCar, Camping Europe, Hotel sector).
+IT Engineer and Senior Data Scientist with **5+ years of experience** applying Machine Learning to **Yield Management and Revenue Management** for major European clients (Eurotunnel, FlyCar, Camping Europe, Hotel sector).

 Full ML lifecycle expertise — from mathematical R&D to **production-grade critical systems**.
 I build scalable pipelines, packaged Python applications, and data-driven pricing engines that directly optimize revenue and operational efficiency.